-During the fiscal year ended December 31, 2011, the Board held 13 meetings and the Board Committees held a total of 15 meetings.
-Each incumbent director attended 75% or more of the total number of meetings of the Board and the Board Committees of which he or she was a member during the period he or she served as a director in fiscal year 2011.
-The Board of Directors met in executive session on 5 occasions in the fiscal year ended December 31, 2011.
+During the fiscal year ended December 31, 2012, the Board held 8 meetings and the Board Committees held a total of 8 meetings.
+Each incumbent director attended 75% or more of the total number of meetings of the Board and the Board Committees of which he or she was a member during the period he or she served as a director in fiscal year 2012, except that Mr. Gill was only able to attend two of the three Compensation Committee meetings.
+The Board of Directors met in executive session on 5 occasions in the fiscal year ended December 31, 2012.